saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/espresso.md

 ### `app`
 <p><small>| REQUIRED | STRING |</small></p>

-The directory path to the application.
+The path to the application.
 The default directory is `{project-root}/apps/filename.apk`, and the property supports expanded environment variables to designate the path, as shown in the following examples.

 ```yaml
   app: ./apps/calc.apk